≡ Menu

 Thrivent’s level term life policy comes with initial terms of 10, 15, 20, or 30 years.

-New insureds can be anywhere from 18 to 75, though longer terms are limited for older applicants so that a new policy’s initial term cannot stretch beyond the insured’s 85th birthday.
+New insureds can be anywhere from 18 to 75, though longer terms are limited for older applicants, so a new policy’s initial term cannot stretch beyond the insured’s 85th birthday.

 Thrivent’s term policies offer death benefits from $100,000 to $2 million, and policy proceeds (if paid out) are income tax-free to the beneficiary (like most other life insurance).